Lildu96/try-hack-me/pre-security.md

 - Elements for everthing, (buttons, images, etc.)

 Tags can have 1 or more attributes for styling or specifying locations. `<p class="bold-text">`, `<img src="img.jpg">`.
 Id attributes are used for styling or identify in Javascript.
 Can be viwed on any site by right clicking > "View Page Source"

+#### Javascript
+JS popular coding language, creates interaction and functionality.
+Updates the page in real-time.
+Can be loaded with `<script>` tag or added remotely with src.
+The HTML is found with id's. `document.getElementById("example").innerHTML = "Example";`.
+Events can be executed with JS such as 'onclick' or 'onhover'.

+#### Sensitive Data Exposure
+occurs when a site doesn't protect clear-text information in frontend source code.
+login credentials, hidden links or an sensitive data could be left in and shown.
+This can be found in the page's source code and used, such as login details, to login or access backend.
+When assessing, use source code to find details or links.

+#### HTML Injection
+unfiltered user input is displayed. can inject malicious HTML. (client-side).
+HTML or JS can be submitted and control the appearance and functionality.

+### Putting it all Together
+#### Other Components
+##### Load Balancers
+If there is large traffic, might need more than one web server.
+Load balancers ensure high traffic can be handled and having a failover if server is unresponsive.
+Receives the request first and forwards it.
+Uses algorithsm to decide which server. round-robin sends it to each server and weighted sends to least busy server.
+Perform health checks on server.
+If something is wrong it stops ending traffic until fixed.

+##### CDN (Content Delivery Networks)
+cuts traffic.
+Host static files across servers everywhere.
+When something is requested it is sent from the nearest server.

+##### Databases
+Stores and recalls user information.
+Can be a plain text file up to multiple server such as MySQL, MSSQL, MongoDB, Postgres.
+Each with specific features

+##### WAF (Web Application Firewall)
+sits between request and server. protects from hacks or dos.
+Analyses for common attack techniques such as from a real site or excessive requests like rate limiting.
+Only allowing a certain amount of requestss from a single IP.
+If deemed malicious it is dropped and never sent.

+#### How Web Severs Work
+##### What is it?
+software listening for incoming connections.
+Uses HTTP to deliver.
+Most common is Apache, Nginx, IIS and NodeJS. delivers files from root directory.
+Default locations /var/www/html in Linux, C:\inetpub\wwwroot for Windows.

+##### Virtual Hosts
+(text-based config files) Servers host multiple sites with different domain names using virutal hosts.
+Checks hostname from HTTP header against virtual hosts.
+If matched site is provided.
+If not default site.
+Root directories can be mapped differently.
+Theres no limit on amount of sites hosted.

+##### Static Vs Dynamic Content
+Static never changes, pictures, js, css, html.
+Files directly served from srver.
+Dynamic can change for example a blog showing latest entries.
+Created entries update the page. or  Search bar, depending on text entered results change.
+Done in backend with programming and scripting languages.

+##### Scripting and Backend Languages
+not much of limit of what can be achieved.
+Makes the site interactive.
+Examples of languages, PHP, Python, ruby, NodeJS, Perl.
+They can interact with databases, call externa services, process user data.